HumanDevice/deployer/README.md

 Creates the releases and composer folders.
 Deployed version is stored in the releases folder under the TAG name.
 Composer folder stores the vendor folder with composer dependencies.
 TAG version is SVN-imported using provided SVN credentials.

+If environment is set to `Production` composer runs with option `--no-dev`.

 Deployed or rollbacked version is symlinked to the Apache host target folder.